-SFTE 211/212 Java (4, 3) A two-semester sequence that covers the fundamentals of object-oriented programming and algorithms using the Java language and the Java Virtual Machine (JVM).
-Learners will learn object-oriented methodologies such as encapsulation, inheritance, and interfaces as well as gain familiarity with Kotlin.
-Prerequisite: SFTE 120.
+SFTE 211/212 Java I/II (4, 3) A two-semester sequence that covers the fundamentals of object-oriented programming and algorithms using the Java language and the Java Virtual Machine (JVM).
+Learners will

 SFTE 220 Linux Systems & the Command-Line Interface (3) A one semester course covering the structure of the Linux Operating System, the file system, file attributes and permissions, and processes and threads.
 In addition, students will learn Bash commands and scripting, common utilities, and text editors.
 Prerequisite: SFTE 130.